KEO-cls-eedi/specification/doc/clseedi.md

 - Clocks are synchronized
   <span id="REQ-2"><a href="#REQ-2">[REQ-2]</a></span>

-# Protocol
+# Introduction

-There are two roles in the protocol:
+There are two roles defined in CLS.EEDI:

 1. The backend
 2. The local device